 New housing developments are an important indicator of economic growth, especially when they are located on the fringes of existing communities.
 New restaurants often follow new housing developments.
 County planning commissions usually are quite willing to share information about planned housing developments, new roads, and zoning issues.

-TRAFFIC COUNTS

-Restaurants are usually developed along major thoroughfares.
-Determining market feasibility requires an estimate of the number of cars that pass by each potential location, and traffic counts are used in determining which site is optimal.
-Traffic counts can usually be obtained free of charge from the local chamber of commerce, highway department, mayor's office, tourism agency, or other municipal offices.
+TRAFFIC COUNTS Restaurants are usually developed along major thoroughfares.
+Determining market feasibility requires an estimate of the number of cars that pass by each potential location, which is used in determining which site is optimal.